The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The appointment is effective for the specified PoA and subsequent PoAs of the group.

-The appointment of the reporting company can be revoked using a procedure similar to the appointment one
+The appointment of the reporting company can be revoked using a procedure

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.